Variables and Environment Variables In Bash

 var= value

-To access a variable, use a dollar sign ($
+To access a variable, use a dollar sign ($). echo is great for

 seeing the result of the variable: